leandrofuschetto/BlogChallenge/README.md

 	* Authorization: roles/policies (Author can create, Admin can moderate/delete).

 4. Testing
+    * Add unit test and achieve 100% coverage of business layer
 	* Add Integration Tests to cover DB's transactions are well performed